nychealth/EH-dataportal/content/data-stories/traffic-and-air-pollution/index.md

 ## PM2.5 pollution from traffic contributes to adverse health effects

-PM2.5 pollution from traffic in the NYC region contributes to an estimated 320 premature deaths and 870 emergency department (ED) visits and hospitalizations each year.
+PM2.5 pollution from traffic in the NYC region contributes to an estimated 320 premature deaths and 870 emergency department (ED) visits and hospitalizations each year in New York City.

 </div>
 <div class="wide my-4">